aws/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

 **Option 1: Quick setup**

 Walk through provides a quick and simple way to install and configure both SPIRE Server and Agent.
+This installation is purely for demo purposes.
 If you don't have SPIRE Server and Agent(s) already running on your cluster, you can execute the below SPIRE installation script.
 It will install and configure SPIRE Server and Agent(s) with the trust domain of this walkthrough (howto-k8s-mtls-sds-based.com).
 SPIRE Server will be installed as a Stateful set and SPIRE Agent will be installed as a Daemonset (under namespace `spire`).
 SPIRE Agent is configured with a 'trust_bundle_path' pointing to SPIRE Server's CA bundle.

-Walk through uses built-in k8s node attestor(k8s_sat) and workload attestor(k8s) plugins.
-You can use "aws_iid" as a Node attestor plugin if you wish to attest an Agent's identity using an AWS Instance Identity Document.
-Please refer to https://github.com/spiffe/spire/blob/master/doc/spire_agent.md#built-in-plugins for list of available built-in plugins.
+Walk through uses built-in k8s node attestor([k8s_sat](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_nodeattestor_k8s_sat.md)) and workload attestor([k8s](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_workloadattestor_k8s.md)) plugins.
+You can use "[aws_iid](https://github.com/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_aws_iid.md)" as a Node attestor plugin if you wish to attest an Agent's identity using an AWS Instance Identity Document.
+Check out list of available [built-in plugins](https://github.com/spiffe/spire/blob/master/doc/spire_agent.md#built-in-plugins)

 ```bash
 ./deploy_spire.sh